shaneagibson/hmrc4j/README.md

            <version>1.0.0</version>
        </dependency>

-If your maven repository is not configured to proxy bintray, you may have to add the following configuration to your project's pom.xml:
+If your maven repository is not configured to proxy [Bintray](https://bintray.com/), you may have to add the following configuration to your project's pom.xml:

        <repositories>
          <repository>